rec/safer/README.rst

   delete_failures:
     If true, the temporary file is deleted if there is an exception

+  follow_symlinks:
+    If true, overwrite the file pointed to and not the symlink

 The remaining arguments are the same as for built-in ``open()``.